-Students desiring to drop all of their courses must complete a withdrawal form by the last day to drop with a W. Withdrawal forms are available from the office of the registrar.
+Students desiring to drop all of their courses must complete a withdrawal form.
+Withdrawal forms are available from the office of the registrar.
 Properly executed withdrawals result in a W recorded on the transcript for courses active on the date of withdrawal.
 In cases where a course was completed before a withdrawal, the earned grade is recorded.
 Students desiring to withdraw after the last day to drop with a W must have an extenuating circumstance, such as military call up or deployment, or personal medical emergency.